UnifiedPush/specifications/specifications/android.md

 * "ACTION_REQUIRED": The distributor requires a user action to work.
 For instance, the distributor may be log out of the push server and requires the user to log in.
 If the distributor has a limit of number of registrations and this limit has been reached, the distributor sends this reason.
 * "TOO_MANY_PENDING_REQUESTS": The distributor implements a limit of concurrent pending endpoints, as defined in the [Resources], and this limit has been reached.
 The end user application SHOULD wait 30 seconds before trying again or wait to acknowledge at least one received endpoint before continuing.
 * "VAPID_REQUIRED": If the distributor requires a VAPID key and the end user application doesn't send one, the distributor respond with this reason.
-* "UNSUPPORTED_FEATURES": If the end user application request a feature the distributor doesn't support, the distributor respond with this reason.
-It MUST include another extras:
-  * features (ArrayList\<String\>), with the list of unsupported requested features.

 The connector MUST change the registration token received with this action for the next registration.